warifp/laravel-mail-preview/README.md

 The `SentMails` facade provided this package does allow you to make asserts against the content.

-This allows you to, in your test, make assertions on the content of a mail, without having the mailable available)
+This allows you to make assertions on the content of a mail, without having the mailable in scope.

 ```php
 // in a test